Lawson Rollins

 Lawson Rollins is an American guitarist from North Carolina noted for his virtuoso fingerstyle technique and melodic compositional skills.
 Guitar Player magazine ranked him as one of the "50 Best Acoustic Guitarists of All Time".
-His music is generally classed as Latin jazz and world music, with elements of samba, bossa nova, Middle Eastern, classical guitar, flamenco, and shred guitar.
+His music has risen to #1 on the Billboard charts and is generally classed as Latin jazz and world music, with elements of samba, bossa nova, Middle Eastern, classical guitar, flamenco, and shred guitar.
 He often employs fast minor scales and diminished scale solo runs to his compositions which are executed in the flamenco picado style.